 - “Are there any possible established price points for the product/service in this area?”

 The main idea behind the 4PS relies on how each element is related to the other.
 It is not about the order.
-It is about how you use them and put them in a successful framework that guarantees a superior value for customers.
+It is about how you use them and put them in a successful framework that guarantees superior value for customers.